shivam-g10/Gamified-Learning-Tracker/docs/CONTRIBUTING.md

-# Contributing to Gamified Learning Tracker
+# Contributing to GyaanQuest

-Thank you for your interest in contributing to Gamified Learning Tracker!
+Thank you for your interest in contributing to GyaanQuest!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started